Atea Pharmaceuticals Inc. (AVIR) Just Got Our Attention

 Sponsored

-The average price from analysts is $16.67, which is $5.86 above the current price.
-AVIR currently public float of 67.48M and currently shorts hold a 6.30% ratio of that float.
-Today, the average trading volume of AVIR was 4.39M shares.
+AVIR currently public float of 67.48M and currently shorts hold a 9.30% ratio of that float.
+Today, the average trading volume of AVIR was 4.44M shares.

 AVIR’s Market Performance

-AVIR stocks went down by -7.13% for the week, with a monthly drop of -73.65% and a quarterly performance of -66.50%, while its annual performance rate touched -68.21%.
-The volatility ratio for the week stands at 6.58% while the volatility levels for the past 30 days are set at 9.12% for Atea Pharmaceuticals Inc..
-The simple moving average for the period of the last 20 days is -50.89% for AVIR stocks with a simple moving average of -72.30% for the last 200 days.
+AVIR stocks went up by 5.09% for the week, with a monthly drop of -71.92% and a quarterly performance of -59.25%, while its annual performance rate touched -61.53%.
+The volatility ratio for the week stands at 6.42% while the volatility levels for the past 30 days are set at 8.89% for Atea Pharmaceuticals Inc..
+The simple moving average for the period of the last 20 days is -22.87% for AVIR stocks with a simple moving average of -70.01% for the last 200 days.

 Analysts’ Opinion of AVIR